virgo47/javasimon/readme.txt

 == Build ==

-  * Simon depends on JDK only (at this moment), you need JDK 1.5 or higher.
+  * Compiled Simon JAR depends on JDK only (at this moment), you need JDK 1.5 or higher.
   * Use "ant" to build the Simon, find the JAR file under the "build" directory.
+For build you need JDK 1.5, NOT JDK 1.6.
   * Some examples requires other libraries (h2, JAMon, ...).
 If you checkout the project, you have to download them and put them to classpath by yourself.
 If you download our ZIP, they are included.

 == Usage ==

-There are two types of Simons available: Counter and Stopwatch.
+There are two types of Simons available: `Counter` and `Stopwatch`.
 Counter tracks single long value, its maximum and minimum.
 Stopwatch measures time and tracks number of measurements (splits), total time, split minimum and maximum.
-If you think it's not enough you can get more statistic information by adding StatProcessor implementation to your Simon.
+If you think it's not enough you can get more statistic information by adding `StatProcessor` implementation to your Simon.

 === Simon Manager ===

-You obtain Simons from the SimonManager:
+You obtain Simons from the `SimonManager`:
 {{{
 Stopwatch stopwatch = SimonManager.getStopwatch("org.javasimon.examples.HelloWorld-stopwatch");
 }}}